lukepuplett/evoq-blockchain/docs/merkle/selective-disclosure.md

 2. **Credential Validation**: Verify qualifications without exposing all credential details
 3. **Document Attestation**: Cryptographically verify specific document attributes
 4. **Blockchain Applications**: Reduce on-chain data while maintaining verifiability
+5. **Private Storage**: Store full structure (data, salts, hashes) for quick proof reissuance

+## Blockchain Attestation

+The selective disclosure implementation is designed to work seamlessly with blockchain attestations:

+1. **Attestation Process**:
+   - Create a Merkle tree with all required data
+   - Compute and verify the root hash
+   - Attest the root hash on the blockchain
+   - Store or share the complete tree with users

+2. **Verification Process**:
+   - Parse the selectively disclosed tree from JSON
+   - Verify the tree's structure and integrity
+   - Compare the tree's root hash with the attested hash on the blockchain
+   - Validate the disclosed data against the attested root

+3. **Security Properties**:
+   - The attested root hash provides a tamper-proof record
+   - Selective disclosure maintains the same root hash
+   - The header leaf in v3.0 prevents various attacks
+   - The verification process ensures data integrity

+This pattern enables privacy-preserving verification while maintaining the security guarantees of blockchain attestation.

 ## Security Considerations